Pay Parity Attestation

 Services are still free to offer additional terms and conditions, or be party to collective agreements, if they opt-in to the parity rates.
 The attestation opt-in requires payment of a minimum salary scale but does not require a service to offer all the terms and conditions of the KTCA.

-The requirement covers all employed certificated teachers, regardless of the role they are fulfilling in a centre.
-This means certificated teachers in a non-teaching or part-teaching role, such as centre manager, must also be paid at least the attested salary level.
+The requirement covers all certificated teachers who are employed to work in a teaching or management role in the service.
+This means certificated teachers in a part-teaching or management role, such as a centre manager, must also be paid at least the attested salary level.

 Yes.
 The attestation requirement covers all employed certificated teachers, and could include permanent, fixed term or casual staff.
 Where the employment relationship is not directly between the service and teacher, for example if relievers are engaged through an agency, service providers should ensure there is an agreement in place that enables them to show they are, or have been, paid at the appropriate level.